adarsh-206/NotesAdda/README.md

 # NotesAdda
-is a web based notes sharing and management system which helps students and teachers to share their notes online effectively.
+It's a web based notes sharing and management system which helps students and teachers to share their notes online effectively.